 Activism is a way of life, a tool for struggle, and a chance to contribute to social change.

 Elba uses the law to create a society in which women and girls are respected as equal.
-However, there are still many countries in South America which treat men as superior to women.
+However, there are still many countries in South America that treat men as superior to women.

 You can help us to #MakeEqualityReality by emailing President Sebastián Piñera now.